Joeytanwt/Excel-PowerBI_Projects/README.md

 ## Data Cleaning
 ### 1. Remove duplicates
-Created a new sheet to preserve original dataset.
+Created a copy of data into a new sheet to preserve original dataset.

 Used Excel’s Data > Remove Duplicates to de-duplicate the source table.